NachoxMacho/Projects/README.md

 ## Projects
 A collection of my projects.
 I work on a wide range of topics from playing games to computer vision.
-Below is a list of projects i'm currently working on and all the projects I have done in the past.
+Below is a list of projects I'm currently working on and all the projects I have done in the past.

 ### Currently working on:
 * Cribbage